KottenAlin/OutOfAmo/README.md

 git push origin your-own-branch # Pusha din branch till GitHub
 # You can now open a pull request on GitHub to propose you changes.
 ```

+## Features to add

+- Add speedrun timer at the end showing how fast you played the game.

 ## Known bugs